BaakWu/Power-Bi-Razor-App/Readme.md

 (NOTE: Power BI embedded supports multiple roles, however this demo only supports 1 role)

-In this case a person with the "Role" of "User" and the Name of "Al" should only show results where [Name] = "Al" is true in the DAX expression.
+In this case a person with the "Role" of "User" and the Name of "Fred" should only show results where [Name] = "Fred" is true in the DAX expression.

 ![With Row Level Security](https://raw.githubusercontent.com/BaakWu/PowerBiRazorApp/master/ReadmeImages/WithRowLevelSecurity.png)